 Often confused with stretch film, heat shrink wrap consists of a wide variety of plastic materials designed to shrink after heat is applied.
 Common plastics used to produce heat shrink wrap are: polyolefin, PVC, polyethylene, and polypropylene.
-Click here for a blog post describing each type of shrink wrap.

 Heat shrink wrap is used as a packaging solution all around the world.
 Everything from wrapping frozen pizzas to bundling hardware.
 The proper shrink film, material thicknesses, and machines can help make production more efficient and streamlined.